 Advanced Septic System Nitrogen Sensor Challenge Phase II: Prototype Testing

-EPA selected Battelle Memorial Institute (Battelle) to support the Prototype Testing Program and the development of a Test/Quality Assurance Plan (T/QAP) and Verification Plan and oversee the testing of the sensors.
-The T/QAP will be based on the International Organization for Standardization Environmental Technology Verification (ETV) Standard - ISO 14034.
+Phase II, Prototype Testing, was launched in December 2017 and is open to any sensor technology developer with a nitrogen sensor for advanced septic systems.
+EPA selected Battelle Memorial Institute (Battelle) to support the Prototype Testing Program by developing a Test/Quality Assurance Plan (T/QAP) and Verification Plan and overseeing the testing of the sensors.
+The T/QAP is based on the International Organization for Standardization Environmental Technology Verification (ETV) Standard - ISO 14034.
 Funding for the testing program is from the US EPA Office of Research and Development and the Office of Water/Wastewater Management.

-An informational webinar was held at 10 am on Monday, December 18, 2017.
-The webinar and documents relating to the challenge can be found here (scroll to the bottom of the page).
+An informational webinar was held on Monday, July 16, 2018.
 The Challenge is open to all who wish to enter!

 Visit the Challenge.gov posting here.